Raymond-Xrh/Raymond-Xrh.github.io/_posts/2025-3-1-Principles.md

 ### This might suck for me; but what does it mean to the nature/society?
 - Would the world be a better or worse place if what I'd experienced hadn't occured?
 - Nature optimizes for the whole, not for the individual.
+- Conflicts occur because ppl judge good and bad based only on how it affects them.
+E.g. religious conflict, and most of my emotional bursts.

+### Evolution is the ultimate, permanent driver of the universe.
+- Energy can't be destroyed —— it can only be reconfigured
+- Knowledge, like DNA, get passed down on generations and impact the path of evolution
+- The world is littered with once-great things that deteriorated and failed.
+Check them out; figure out why

 Work Principles